mantidproject/mantid/docs/source/algorithms/MuonMaxent-v1.rst

 .. math:: \chi^2 = F\frac{\sum_{k,t} (D_k(t)-g_k(t))^2 }{E_k(t)^2},

-where :math:`F` is the :code:`Factor` and is of order 1.0 (but can be adjusted within the algorithm for a better fit).
+where :math:`F` is the :code:`Factor` and is of order 1.0 (but can be adjusted by the user at the start of the algorithm for a better fit).
 The entropy is given by

 .. math:: S = - \sum_\omega f(\omega) \log\left(\frac{f(\omega)}{A}\right),